Witiko/jBus/docs/api.md

 The `scope` parameter is the scope in which the message is going to be sent and the `msg` parameter is the message being sent.
 The method has no return value.

+## Method `JBus.services.messages.multicast.send` ##

+The `JBus.services.messages.multicast.send` method is used by the `JBus.Node` and `JBus.Debugger` objects to send messages to the multicast address of the given group in the given scope.
+Below is the most extensive way of calling the function:

+    JBus.services.messages.multicast.send( scope, name, msg )

+The `scope` parameter is the scope in which the message is going to be sent, the `name` parameter is the name of the receiving group and the `msg` parameter is the message being sent.
+The method has no return value.

 ## Method `JBus.services.messages.unicast.send` ##

 The `JBus.services.messages.unicast.send` method is used by the `JBus.Node` and `JBus.Debugger` objects to send messages to the unicast address of the given node in the given scope.
 Below is the most extensive way of calling the function: